fogbender/supafana/README.md

 az deployment group create -c --debug --name supafana-test-grafana-mk-1-deploy --resource-group supafana-test-rg --parameters infra/hosts/grafana-mk-1.bicepparam
 ```

-After provisioning host should be accessible as `https://<supafanaDomain>/dashboard/<supabaseProjectRef>`:
+After provisioning, the host should be accessible via `https://<supafanaDomain>/dashboard/<supabaseProjectRef>`:

 Example: `https://supafana-test.com/dashboard/kczjrdfrkmmofxkbjxex/`

-Internally new instance accessible as `<supabaseProjectRef>.supafana.local`:
+Internally, the new instance is accessible via `<supabaseProjectRef>.supafana.local`:

 Example: `kczjrdfrkmmofxkbjxex.supafana.local`

-#### SSH access to grafana instance
+#### SSH access to Grafana instances

-Grafana instances don't have public IPs, accessible via our main servers (supafana-test.com and supafana.com).
+Grafana instances don't have public IPs and can be accessed only via our main servers (supafana-test.com and supafana.com).

-To simplify access add next lines to your `~/.ssh/config` file:
+To simplify access (to supafana-test.com), add the following lines to your `~/.ssh/config` file:

 ```
 Host *.supafana.local
   ProxyJump admin@supafana-test.com
 ```

-With this grafana instances are accessible  directly:

-Example: `ssh admin@kczjrdfrkmmofxkbjxex.supafana.local`
+With this, Grafana instances can be accessed directly, e.g., `ssh admin@kczjrdfrkmmofxkbjxex.supafana.local`

 #### Grafana instance internals

-Internally grafana instance is NixOS VM running supafana-grafana container as `podman-grafana` systemd service.
+Internally, each Grafana instance runs on a NixOS VM, which, in turns, runs the `supafana-grafana` container as a `podman-grafana` systemd service.

-To examine service use systemd commands:
+To examine the service, use systemd commands:

 - `systmectl status podman-grafana`
 - `journalctl -u podman-grafana`

-To get into grafana container run `podman exec`:
+To get into a Grafana container, run `podman exec`:

 - `sudo podman exec -ti grafana bash`

-More info about running container:
+More info about working with containers:

 - `sudo podman ps`
 - `sudo podman inspect grafana`

-#### Deleteng Grafana instance and resources
+#### Deleting Grafana instances and resources

-All resources created with grafana instance has tag `vm:<supabaseProjectRef>`.
-So to delete them you need to filter all resources by tag first:
+All resources created for a particular Grafana instance are tagged with `vm:<supabaseProjectRef>`.
+To delete them, filter all resources by tag:

 ``` bash
 az resource list --tag vm=<supabaseProjectRef> --query "[].id" -o tsv
 ```

-Example:
+Then, delete:

 ``` bash
 az resource list --tag vm='kczjrdfrkmmofxkbjxex' --query "[].id" -o tsv | xargs -I {} az resource delete --ids {}